All Episodes

 And it was a long drive, and the roads were horrible.

-Potholes and all kinds of things, and the buses were not air conditioned.
+Potholes and all kinds of things, and the buses were not air-conditioned.

-You don't think there are presidential limousines in every City, you wouldn't believe the hole that they have to do to get everything necessary for the president to be on the ground somewhere, and it goes hours or days before the president does.
+You wouldn't believe the hole that they have to do to get everything necessary for the president to be on the ground somewhere, and it goes hours or days before the president does.

 This guy just shipping his Lamborghini.